Classification of thin Jordan schemes: Introduction

 The paper is organized as follows.
 Section 2 contains all necessary definitions and basic facts about coherent Jordan configurations and Jordan schemes.
-The third section is the central one of the paper.
-It is shown that the rank-to-order ratio of a JS is bounded by $3/2$ where equality happens if and only if the scheme is non-regular and thin.
+Section 3 is the most central part of our paper.
+There we show that the rank-to-order ratio of a \JS is bounded by $3/2$ with equality occurring if and only if the scheme is thin and nonregular.
 All such Jordan schemes are classified in Subsection 3.1.
-Subsection 3.2 deals with the thin regular Jordan schemes.
-It is proven there that there is a one-to-one correspondence between Jordan schemes of this type and Ring Alternative Moufang loops (RA-loops).
-In the fourth section it is shown that the Jordan schemes corresponding to RA-loops are \gen, that is to say, they are not algebraic fusions of coherent configurations.
+Subsection 3.2 treats thin regular Jordan schemes.
+There we establish a one-to-one correspondence between such schemes and ring-alternative Moufang loops (RA-loops).
+Finally, in Section 4 we show that Jordan schemes corresponding to RA-loops are \gen, that is to say, they are not algebraic fusions of coherent configurations.